Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 - [ ] Do not use site search.
 - [ ] Set site search to 404.
 - [ ] Add a canonical from the search result page to the home page.

+#### Q50.
+What might help a search engine understand the difference between an article on a dog bark versus tree bark?

+- [ ] tertiary analysis
+- [ ] ranked choice trees
+- [x] semantic analysis
+- [ ] knowledge graphs

+#### Q51.
+A webpage has this tag: `<title>Brad's Bagels: How to Bake a Bagel</title>`.
+However, the Google search result for this page displays this title: _Brad's Bagels: Baking Bagels in the Oven_.
+What is a likely explanation?

+- [ ] The title tag was placed within the <HEAD> section of the webpage, but not before the meta content tags, so Google cannot identify the actual title.
+- [ ] The page is using structured data to define an alternative title object, which allows the search engine to pick a preferable version.
+- [ ] A breadcrumb navigation is in use, which overrides the title tag supplied in the HTML.
+- [x] Google generated a new title using text on the page that more closely matched the search query.